jeswcollins/PPI/README.md

 #To Do:
-- [ ] Improve Graph Display algoritmh
+- [ ] Improve Graph Display algorithm
 - [ ] Choose an external interaction database and provide a form for searching it (perhaps this task could become its own web plugin project)